grew-nlp/grew_doc/content/install_match.md

 ## Step 3 and more

 ### Test
+Make sure that the web server is running.
-You should be able to request your corpora from `localhost`.
+You should be able to request your corpora from [`http://localhost:8888/grew_match`](http://localhost:8888/grew_match).
 Feel free to contact [us](mailto:Bruno.Guillaume@loria.fr) in case of trouble.

 ### Restart the daemon when one of the corpora is updated